 Language Requirements for the M.A.
-Degree
+Degree (Hispanic Literature and Cultural Studies)

-All M.A. candidates must possess reading knowledge of a third language other than English or Spanish.
+M.A. candidates in Hispanic Literature and Cultural Studies must possess reading knowledge of a third language other than English or Spanish.
 This requirement can be met in one of the following ways:

-a) Students may fulfill the reading knowledge requirement by passing with a grade of C or

-- better the second course of the sophomore sequence of the required language.
+- a) Students may fulfill the reading knowledge requirement by passing with a grade of C or better the second course of the sophomore sequence of the required language.
 Intensive language courses at the graduate level are usually offered in the summer sessions.
 Students that complete Summer I and Summer II of a particular language at the graduate level can waive this requirement. - b) Passing a standardized examination.
 Consult with the advisor in the Department of Classical and Modern Languages and Literatures for proficiency exams furnished by the department.
 Arrangements for these examinations should be made with the director of each language program.
 The CMLL Faculty in charge will provide test results to the Director of Graduate Studies through an official letter.

-Literature and Cultural Studies M.A.
+Hispanic Literature and Cultural Studies M.A.
 Track (30-36 hours)